Incentivizing Collaboration for Detection of Credential Database Breaches: Inter-Organization Model

-That is, if the \stuffingAttempts stuffing attempts at \siteAlt do not overlap with the (up to) \allocationVal accounts monitored by \site, then the attacker gains the \stuffingAttempts accounts it stuffed.
+That is, if the \stuffingAttempts stuffing attempts at \siteAlt do not overlap with the (up to) \allocationVal accounts monitored by \site, then the attacker gains the accounts of the \stuffingAttempts users it stuffed at \siteAlt.
 Otherwise, the attacker's stuffing attempts risked alerting \site to its breach, and so we estimate the attacker's gain as nothing.
-We define the \textit{risk} that \site incurs from an allocation $\allocationVal = \allocTo{\siteAlt}{\site}$ as
+We call this the defender loss because it models the attack from $s$'s perspective.
+When $s$ is alerted to its breach, the attacker gains nothing—equivalent to not stuffing—since $s$ can prompt remedial actions (e.g., password resets) that would invalidate reused credentials.